ta18/reachy-tictactoe_2021/README.md

 5. Restart the robot.
 6. Wait for 30 seconds, the program will start itself and Reachy will start playing.

-### L'utilisation de systemctl
+### systemctl utilisation

-Les commandes à connaitre :
+Commannds to know :
 * `sudo systemctl stop tictactoe_launcher.service` : it will stop the service
 * `sudo systemctl start tictactoe_launcher.service` : it will stop the service and the game
-* `sudo systemctl status tictactoe_launcher.service` : it will give you the state of your service, if they are some mistakes
+* `sudo systemctl status tictactoe_launcher.service` : it will give you the state of your service, for exemple if they are some mistakes

-### Playing with Reachy
+## Playing with Reachy

 The demo is completely autonomous :
 The robot will only start a game once the board is finished.
 It is up to you to reset the board position and to put the pieces back to their basic positions.